Frequently Asked Questions

 - How many terms can I take off before I need to re-apply for admission?

-You will need to re-apply for admission to Linfield College after eight consecutive terms of not being enrolled in classes.
+You will need to re-apply for admission to Linfield University after eight consecutive terms of not being enrolled in classes.

 - How long will it take for me to get my bachelor’s degree?